Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

-## Celestial & Supernatural

 ### Celestial Light {#birth-celestial-light}
-Sunlight sustains the character’s celestial nature.
+Sunlight sustains the character's celestial nature.
-**Effect:** After a few minutes of sunlight exposure, the character’s needs for sleep, food, and water are halved.
+**Effect:** After a few minutes of sunlight exposure, the character's needs for sleep, food, and water are halved.
 Daily recovery requires only half the normal rest duration.

 ---